AlFahimBinFaruk/OOP_All_You_Need_To_Know/java/Encapsulation/readme.md

   It is the mechanism that binds together code and the data it manipulates.
   Another way to think about encapsulation is, that it is a protective shield that prevents the data from being accessed by the code outside this shield.
+  This puts restrictions on accessing variables and methods directly and can prevent the accidental modification of data.

 #### Encapsulation is a process of :
 * Packing **variables** and **methods** in a single unit.